collective/collective.funkload/README.rst

   - generate comparisons between those setups

-All of the console scripts provided by collective.funkload provide a "--help" option which documents the command and it's options.
+All of the console scripts provided by collective.funkload provide a "--help" option which documents the command and its options.

 .. contents:: Table of Contents